For most Senate faculty “retirement” actually involves two separate processes:

 Research Professor Title: Emeriti now have the opportunity to apply to use the “Research Professor” for up to three years following retirement, with year-to-year renewals after the initial three years.
-Those who are above scale when they retire can call themselves “Distinguished Research Professors.” https://www.apo.ucla.edu/policies-forms/the-call/appendices/appendix-38-research-professor
+Those who are above scale when they retire can call themselves “Distinguished Research Professors.”
+These are honorific titles, used interchangeably with regular emerita/us titles.

-Research Expense Funding: Some department chairs can provide you with a modest contribution to your research expense account, in support of your continued research expenses after retirement, such as travel to professional meetings.
+Research Expense Funding: Some department chairs can provide you with a modest contribution to your research expense account, in support of your continued research expenses after retirement, such as essential equipment and travel to professional meetings.

-Space: Some departments are able to provide limited and/or shared office space following retirement.
+Space: Some departments are able to provide limited private or shared office space following retirement.
 In addition, if you want to continue using departmental space for extramurally-supported research following retirement, be sure to include the details in your departmental agreement.